anthonydouc/Datasharing/README.md

 # Datasharing
-This folder contains the data, Stata files and code, and Python code used in the paper **The Significance of Data-Sharing Policy**, accepted for publication in the **Journal of the European Economic Association**.
-The following is a list of authors for the paper:
+This folder contains the data, Stata files and code, and Python code used in the paper **The Significance of Data-Sharing Policy**, by Zohid Askarov, Anthony Doucouliagos, Chris Doucouliagos and T.D.
+Stanley, accepted for publication in the **Journal of the European Economic Association**.
-- Zohid Askarov
-- Anthony Doucouliagos
-- Hristos Doucouliagos
-- T. D. Stanley.

 Refer to the readme files located within each of the relevant folders for instructions on running.